For immediate release: 2 August 2012

 The theme, The Flow of the Tides, sits very well with ideas that Andrew Lane has been developing over many years to do with linear, structural and aesthetic design.
 Ideas that manipulate wood to create both a literal and structural line through a piece of furniture, a “flow” that holds a design together.
 As Andrew puts it:

 “It is important, especially in chair design, to have a component that is linking and doing more than one job.
 A leg that can turn into an arm that can turn into a back is one component that is visually running through the piece and becoming a connecting element of the whole design.”

 For the Eisteddfod Chair, the flow starts from the floor, comes up through the leg, continues through the arm and up into the back.
 By twisting and bending the wood into shape using steaming and laminating techniques, it makes a very slender, lightweight but strong piece of furniture.

-Steaming wood results in it setting much harder than when in it’s natural state.
-Therefore Andrew has spent a number of years perfecting this technique to ensure that when strips of steam bent wood are glued to form a laminate the glue line isn’t visible.
+Steaming wood results in it setting much harder than when in its natural state.
+Therefore Andrew has spent a number of years perfecting this technique to ensure that when strips of steam-bent wood are glued to form a laminate the glue line isn’t visible.
 This creates much more visually appealing furniture, where the shape and movement through these components appears effortless and graceful.
-The added benefits of furniture made in this way are it’s strength and weight.
+The added benefits of furniture made in this way are its strength and weight.
 Whereas solid wood retains natural strength, it can be heavy.
-Laminates use less wood so are much lighter, while maintaining a physical strength that belie their appearance.
+Laminates use less wood so are much lighter, while maintaining a physical strength that belies their appearance.